rackerlabs/support-how-to/content/how-to/rackspace-email/best-practices-for-sending-emails-to-many-recipients/index.md

 be a factor in determining whether you are a spammer.

 If you allow other companies to include references to your business, ensure that they are reputable.
-If they send out spam and your company information is referenced in those emails, your domain could be flagged as being related to spam.
+If they send out spam with your company information referenced in those emails, systems could flag your domain as being related to spam.

 #### Message content